 I. Reopening of Comment Period

-In the Federal Register of November 17, 1999 (64 FR 62746) (the November 1999 proposal), FDA (we) proposed to amend our regulations on nutrition labeling to require that the amount of trans fatty acids (trans fats) present in a food, including dietary supplements, be included in the amount and percent of Daily Value (% DV) declared for saturated fatty acids.
+In the Federal Register of November 17, 1999 (64 FR 62746), FDA (we) proposed to amend our regulations on nutrition labeling to require that the amount of trans fatty acids present in a food, including dietary supplements, be included in the amount and percent Daily Value declared for saturated fatty acids.
 We also proposed that, wherever saturated fat limits are placed on nutrient content claims, health claims, or disclosure or disqualifying levels, the amount of trans fatty acids be limited as well.
 Finally, we proposed to define the nutrient content claim “trans fat free.”
 In that document, we requested comments on the proposal by February 15, 2000.
-In the Federal Register of February 16, 2000 (65 FR 7806), we reopened the comment period to April 17, 2000, in response to requests for more time to submit comments.
-In the Federal Register of December 5, 2000 (65 FR 75887), we again reopened the comment period to January 19, 2001, in response to comments regarding nutrient content claims.
+In the Federal Register of February 16, 2000 (65 FR 7806), we extended the comment period to April 17, 2000.

-For interested parties who would like to submit comments on the proposed use of the footnote statement “Intake of trans fat should be as low as possible,” we are reopening the comment period of the November 1999 proposal for a period of 30 days.
-Comments submitted during this period are to be limited to those that directly address the proposed use of the footnote.
+We have considered these comments and believe that some members of the public may not have anticipated these issues and thus did not address them in comments.
+To ensure that all interested parties have had an opportunity to comment on whether the final rule should define the claims “reduced trans fat” and “reduced saturated and trans fats,” we are reopening the comment period for the November 17, 1999, proposed rule for a period of 45 days.
+Comments submitted during this period are to be limited to those that directly address the two claims identified above.
 We are not requesting comments on any other issue, and we do not intend to consider such comments if submitted.

 II.
 How to Submit Comments